Todoist logo

 Todoist Review FAQ

-Is Todoist worth it in April 2026?
+Is Todoist worth it in May 2026?

-Todoist earns its place in the developer tools space with a balanced feature set and active development.
+Todoist earns its place in the developer & it space with a balanced feature set and active development.
 What makes Todoist interesting for early-stage startups is the Free Pro Trial discount available through SaaSOffers.
 It is not the only option, but it is a defensible one for teams that fit the profile.

 What are the main pros of Todoist?